Thajesh2/QRdecomposition/README.md

 '''
-Program to QR decomposition using the Householder reflection method Developed by: Keerthika N
+Program to QR decomposition using the Householder reflection method Developed by: thajesh k
-RegisterNumber: 21004061
+RegisterNumber: 23004042
 '''
 import numpy as np
 def QR_Decomposition(A):